section-engineering-education/engineering-education/content/authors/godwin-martins/index.md

 images:
   - url: /engineering-education/authors/godwin-martins/avatar.jpg
 ---
-Martins is a graduate Computer Science student who is interested in how the internet works, a frontend developer, and a Web3 enthusiast
+Martins is a graduate Computer Science student interested in how the internet works, a frontend developer, and a Web3 enthusiast.